Fire-Dragon-DoL/slim-grunt-helpers/README.md

 - `root_path` which is the path will be used as base directory (and **omitted in tags**)
 - `pattern` which is the pattern accepted by [Dir glob](http://ruby-doc.org/core-1.9.3/Dir.html#method-c-glob), used to search files
-- `relative` which if it's true, ensures file path won't start with `/` when printed in html
 - `options` which are directly passed to `require`

 ## Contributing